 School meals provide:

-- high-quality daily choice of a meat (including halal), fish or vegetarian options
+- high-quality daily choice of a meat (including halal) plus a vegetarian offer

 - unlimited vegetables, salad bar options and fruit